dorkodu/sage.php/docs/concepts.md

   }
 }
 ```
-**graphql-php** runtime parses Queries, makes sure that they are valid for given Type System
+**Sage-php** runtime parses Queries, makes sure that they are valid for given Type System
 and executes using [data fetching tools](data-fetching.md) provided by you
 as a part of integration.
 Queries are supposed to be idempotent.